aikovdp/blog/src/content/blog/gradle-wrapper.md

 ---
 title: Should you add the Gradle Wrapper to your repository?
 date: 2024-07-17
+description: What does the Graddle Wrapper do, and should you track it in your Git repository?
 ---

 # Should you add the Gradle Wrapper to your repository?